What is Pressbooks?

 |xHTML||This format allows the resource to used and edited in different systems|

 |WordPress XML||These files can be imported into WordPress and the resources can be easily adapted into an interactive website.|

 |EPUB||EPUB files are designed for portability.
 These files are used for most eBooks and other eReaders.
 The point of these files is not to provide editing capability, but to deliver a comprehensive package that contains all elements of a book including text and images — like a zipped package — to a device for reading.|

 Ways that I can adapt this guide

-Pressbooks is available to staff and faculty at all post-secondary institutions in B.C. at https://pressbooks.bccampus.ca/.
+Pressbooks is available to staff and faculty at all post-secondary institutions in B.C. on the BC Pressbook site.
 This allows each institution program or course to copy this guide into your own instance of Pressbooks and adapt it to include local content, context, and resources.
 You can then export the guide you have created into any of the different formats above.
-You can also import this guide into your local instance and revise it, localize it, and adapt it there.
+You can also import this guide into your local instance and revise it, localize and adapt it there.
 This will also enable you to add multimedia or even interactive components.